Ageism: United States

+In the United States, a person must be aged 35 or over to serve as president.
+To be a senator, a person must be aged 30 or over.
+To be a Representative, a person must be aged 25 or older.
+This is specified in the U.S. Constitution.
+Most states in the U.S. also have age requirements for the offices of Governor, State Senator, and State Representative.
+Some states have a minimum age requirement to hold any elected office (usually 21 or 18).

 In September 2016, California passed state bill AB-1687, an anti-ageism law taking effect on 1 January 2017, requiring "commercial online entertainment employment" services that allow paid subscribers to submit information and resumes (such as IMDbPro), to honor requests to have their ages and birthdays removed.
 The bill was supported by SAG-AFTRA's former and current presidents Ken Howard and Gabrielle Carteris, who felt that the law would help to reduce ageism in the entertainment industry.
 On 23 February 2017, U.S. District Judge Vince Girdhari Chhabria issued a stay on the bill pending a further trial, claiming that it was "difficult to imagine how AB 1687 could not violate the First Amendment" because it inhibited the public consumption of factual information.
 In February 2018, Girdhari ruled that the law was unconstitutional, arguing that the state of California "[had] not shown that partially eliminating one source of age-related information will appreciably diminish the amount of age discrimination occurring in the entertainment industry."
 The ruling was criticized by SAG-AFTRA, alleging that the court "incorrectly concluded there were no material disputed factual issues, while precluding the parties from acquiring additional evidence or permitting the case to go to trial".
 The ruling was eventually appealed, but the Ninth Circuit Court of Appeals upheld it in 2020.

+Venezuela

+In Venezuela, a person must be at least 30 to be President or Vice President, 21 to be a deputy for the National Assembly and 25 to be the Governor of a state.